matteochiuch/test-score-estimator/README.md

+The main focus of this project is to develop a model to predict the test score of a student based on its data.

 The dataset df_student contains 10,000 entries and 6 columns, with no missing values across any column.
 The dataset includes 5 numerical variables and 1 categorical variable.